 When used with other fertilizers, neem cake can enhance their efficiency and slowly release their own nutrients.
-This means that your plants benefit from constant access to the nutrients and experience little risk of getting burned by too much nitrogen exposure.
+This means that your plants benefit from constant access to the nutrients and experience a little risk of getting burned by too much nitrogen exposure.
 Studies show that garden yields can be 15-25% higher when neem cakes are used.

 Another benefit of neem cake is that it helps to impede the growth of harmful plant pathogens and nematodes that want nothing more than to suck the life out of your plants.
 Finally, neem cake helps to improve your garden soil structure.
-Thus, the water holding capabilities of your bed will increase and make your plants more resilient during times of drought.
+Thus, the water-holding capabilities of your bed will increase and make your plants more resilient during times of drought.

 General Application Rates

 When it comes to applying neem cakes into your garden soil, less is definitely more.

 The best time to apply neem cakes is right after the first plowing of the season before anything has been planted.
 You can start by applying a few small handfuls into each raised bed.
 Then, a week later, adding three handfuls or fewer.
 For larger beds, sprinkle just enough to give the entire area a light dusting, or about 2 pounds per 25-30 square feet.

 Additional Tips For Using Neem Cake